 Here are some key considerations:

-This will be the easiest way for you to get the maximum amount of funds raised for your campaign.
-Alumni emails and current student emails are just a click away from an online donation — this is a much broader audience than the crowd you will get at the actual event or during your campaign event days.
 You MUST have an online option for people to give as soon as they hear about your campaign, or you risk missing a majority of people who may want to donate but can’t work their busy schedules around your event.

 Credit Card Option

-We hope these college fundraising ideas have sparked some creative ideas for your college or university’s next campaign.
+We hope these college fundraising tips have sparked some creative ideas for your college or university’s next campaign.
 If you have any questions about how to amplify your campaign’s reach, please drop us a line or catch us on Twitter.